mozilla/extension-workshop/src/content/documentation/publish.md

 There are three ways you can distribute your extension.
 They are:

 - Use [addons.mozilla.org](https://developer.mozilla.org/docs/Mozilla/Add-ons/Distribution/Submitting_an_add-on) (most popular, broadest audience)
-- Provide a [download location for the signed extension](/documentation/publish/self-distribution/) file for users to self-install into Firefox.
+- Provide a [download location for the signed extension][self-dist] file for users to self-install into Firefox.
 - Use one of the [mechanisms designed to enable enterprise browser administrators to install add-ons](/documentation/enterprise/enterprise-distribution/)

-Regardless of what you choose, you’ll need to set up a developer account on [addons.mozilla.org](https://addons.mozilla.org) and host your extension to get it signed, even if you do not distribute it there.
+Regardless of what you choose, you’ll need to set up a developer account on [addons.mozilla.org][addons-link] and host your extension to get it signed, even if you do not distribute it there.
 Just satisfy a few simple requirements and get your account up and running.

-If you choose to not distribute on addons.mozilla.org, there are [some things you should consider](/documentation/publish/self-distribution/) before you distribute it yourself.
+If you choose to not distribute on addons.mozilla.org, there are [some things you should consider][self-dist] before you distribute it yourself.

 Check out our [publisher’s resources](/documentation/manage/resources-for-publishers/).
 You can: